 Do’s and don’ts on Black Saturday

 The name also derives from the colour system used by the French road safety organisation to indicate the amount of traffic.
 Black is the colour used to indicate when it’s extremely busy.
 It’s not just in France that you can expect the roads to be very busy on those Saturdays, but also southern Germany and the tunnels in the direction of Italy.

-In 2022, July 30 and August 6 have been designated black Saturdays in France.
+In 2024, 27 July and 3 August are labelled as Black Saturdays in France.
 But count on crowds on all weekends (and usually Fridays) in July and August.

+Do’s and don’ts on Black Saturday